SmariF89/BaboonsCanyonCrossingProblem-ConcurrentSolution/README.md

 A concurrent implementation of the famous Baboons' canyon crossing problem.

 This is my solution to the problem.
 It was a project in the course Concurrent and Distributed Programming in Reykjavik University.
 It took two weeks to perfect.
+I used passing the baton technique.

 It takes the following concurrency features into account: